zhifengzhang-sz/mcp-server/docs/impl/interface.py.md

 ## Overview

-This document specifies the Python implementation strategy for the Interface Layer, including CLI interface with Click, MCP protocol handling with FastAPI, and session management.
+This document specifies the Python implementation strategy for the Interface Layer, including CLI interface with typer, MCP protocol handling with FastAPI, and session management.

 **Core Requirement**: Provide responsive, user-friendly interfaces with sub-100ms response times for interactive operations.